Step away from the sugar. Learn to read labels.

 Despite a tense home, my parents were good parents, considering they really had no models for parenting themselves.
 Mom immigrated to the U.S. at age 12 as a refugee from World War II and was essentially raised by her older sister.
 Dad grew up in a family of secrets and silence.
 His father was shot during a robbery at a convenience store, and I’m not sure he—or his family—ever recovered.

 Growing up, my parents distrusted Authority and the Establishment, which included doctors and Western medicine.
 Getting sick or injured was, in many ways, a sign of weakness.
 Being tough, powering through, and “getting back on that horse” were the orders of the day.
 Feeling bad was something you did in secret and in solitude.
 Talking about feelings—physical or emotional— was not done.
-As my mom would say, “You can’t possibly complain because you’ve never been a refugee.
+My mom would say, “You can’t possibly complain because you’ve never been a refugee.
 We had nothing.”

 Onset of Autoimmunity

 The start of law school was accompanied by intermittent joint pain, trouble concentrating, trouble sleeping, and trouble staying awake.
 I figured it was simply a sign that I was a bad student without the stamina for study that all my superior classmates seemed to possess.
 By the time I graduated, I had developed several allergies that would trigger asthma and other odd physical reactions.
 I developed severe rashes on my face and chest whenever I was in the sun.

 Intense fatigue started to interfere with my life.
 In search of a solution, I sought the help of campus doctors, who would inevitably prescribe steroids, antidepressants, sleep medication, or therapy to fix the problem du jour.
 All I really ended up with were piecemeal diagnoses and multiple side effects.
 My collection of autoimmune diagnoses included Sjogren’s, Raynaud’s and Hashimoto’s.

 - For brain fog, I was diagnosed with ADHD, and given Adderall (a stimulant).